geunee20/geunee20.github.io/_posts/2024-05-24-Controller-Design-Day-3.md

 - The derivatives $$\frac{\partial x_{g, 3}}{\partial \theta_i}$$ and $$\frac{\partial y_{g, 3}}{\partial \theta_i}$$ involve sine and cosine functions reflecting changes in position with respect to changes in the angles $$ \theta_1 $$, $$ \theta_2 $$, and $$ \theta_3 $$.
 - The third row reflects the direct additive impact of each joint angle on the overall orientation $$ \Omega $$.

-For the complete calculations and results, please refer to the 'Day_03_Fixed_Base.m' file available on [GitHub repository](https://github.com/geunee20/Inverted_Pendulum).
+For the complete calculations and results, please refer to the 'Day_03_Fixed_Base.m' file available on [GitHub repository](https://github.com/geunee20/Controller_Design).

-### B. A Triple Pendulum with a Moving Base
+### B. A Triple-Link Mechanism with a Moving Base

-The free body diagram of the triple pendulum with a moving base is illustrated in Figure 2.
+The free body diagram of the triple-link mechanism with a moving base is illustrated in Figure 2.
 It is similar to the fixed base but I added another parameter ($$x$$).

 <div style="width: 60%; margin: 0 auto;">
 <div class="col-sm mt-3 mt-md-0">
-    {% include figure.liquid loading="eager" path="assets/img/posts/2024-05-24-Inverted-Pendulum-Day-3/02_moving.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+    {% include figure.liquid loading="eager" path="assets/img/posts/2024-05-24-Controller-Design-Day-3/02_moving.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 </div>
 </div>
 <div class="caption">
     Figure 2.
-Free Body Diagram of the Triple Pendulum with Moving Base
+Free Body Diagram of the Triple-Link Mechanism with Moving Base
 </div>

 Since $$ x $$ influences the x-component of each center of mass, I must update them accordingly.